-Note: If the student tells you that there is no one he/she can trust, then an option would be to advise the student to call the Kids Help Phone (1-800-668-6868).
+Note: If the student tells you that there is no one they can trust, an option would be to advise the student to call the Kids Help Phone (1-800-668-6868) or country equivalent.

 - Do not counsel students about any concerns.
 Once you feel that what you have observed needs further attention, direct the child to a school counsellor or a trusted adult.
-In addition, if you feel comfortable, you can speak to the child's parent/ caregiver about your concerns; however, it is important to stress that, at this time, the issue is only a concern. - Avoid inquiries that can be perceived as judgmental or as an invasion into the privacy of a student's home life.
-For example, avoid asking a child if he/she feels that his/her parents are causing him/her to feel sad.
+In addition, if you feel comfortable, you can speak to the child's parent/ caregiver about your concerns; however, it is important to just state what you observed, and stress that, at this time, the issue is only a concern. - Avoid inquiries that can be perceived as judgmental or as an invasion into the privacy of a student's home life.
+For example, avoid asking a child if they feel that their parents are causing them to feel sad.
 This type of question can be perceived as judgmental and intrusive and might result in alienating the parents/caregivers.

-Note: A sample letter for parents/caregivers is included in this resource that will help familiarize families with this very sensitive issue.
+Note: A sample letter for parents/caregivers is included in this resource that will help familiarize families with the benefits of teaching mental health in schools.
 See page 14.

 - Remember, it is important to realize that some factors are out of a teacher's control.
 You can only do your best.
-Guiding children and incorporating this resource into your teaching program are already tremendous steps forward. - Avoid using judgmental terminology such as "nervous breakdown," "crazy," or "mental" when referring to mental health and illness.
-These terms create stigma and attach a negative connotation to mental illness, thereby perpetuating the problem.
+Guiding children and incorporating this resource into your teaching program are already tremendous steps forward. - Avoid using judgmental terminology such as "nervous breakdown,""crazy," or "mental" when referring to mental health and mental health challenges.
+These terms create stigma and attach a negative connotation to mental health disorders, thereby perpetuating the problem.
 In fact, avoid using this terminology even indirectly or in play.
-As children get older, they will be taught the proper terms-such as major depressive disorder (a common type of depression), anxiety, and attention deficit disorder/attention deficit hyperactive disorder to help them appropriately make the link between the symptoms and signs of these disorders.
+As children get older, they will be taught the proper terms-such as major depressive disorder (a common type of depression), anxiety, and attention deficit disorder/attention deficit hyperactive disorder to help them appropriately make the link between the warning symptoms and signs of these disorders.